restalk/restalk-patterns/post-put.md

 ## Related patterns:

-If the creation takes a long time the [*Long Running Operation with Polling* pattern](long-running-operation-polling.html) may help.
+If the creation takes a long time, the [*Long Running Operation with Polling* pattern](long-running-operation-polling.html) may help.
 </div>